-Full Summary of Proposed Changes
+Full Summary of Changes

 Changes to SECTION 40-2-10

 contains statute-specific definitions.
-We recommended updates to current definitions including compilation, substantial equivalency, resident manager, and State.
-We also added definitions for electronic files, client records, CPA prepared records, CPA work products, CPA work papers, owner, firm ownership, non-CPA owners, renewal notification date, renewal due date, and renewal lapse date.
+We recommended updates to current definitions, including compilation, substantial equivalency, resident manager, and State.
+We also added definitions for electronic files, client records, CPA-prepared records, CPA work products, CPA work papers, owner, firm ownership, non-CPA owners, renewal notification date, renewal due date, and renewal lapse date.
 These updates meet the profession’s current use.
 SECTION 40-2-20

 Adjustments made in SECTION 40-2-30

 allow for firm mobility and align firm mobility with individual mobility removing the mobility exception.
 Improvements to SECTION 40-2-240 are designed to ensure licensed CPAs who worked within the State under mobility can relocate to this State without additional licensing requirements.
-The current interpretation of this section has created an unfair advantage to non-resident CPAs working under mobility.
+The current interpretation of this section has created an unfair advantage for non-resident CPAs working under mobility.
 The combined improvements in this section utilize the definition of substantial equivalency and modification in SECTION 40-2-35 to remove SC-specific licensure roadblocks resulting in the promotion of the profession and positive economic possibilities in SC.